May 29 – Oct 31 | 11am-5pm | Free

 As part of the 2021 Season of Seaport Museum Open Days, the permanently-moored 1885 tall ship Wavertree is open to the public for FREE beginning Saturday, May 29, 2021 and running on Fridays, Saturdays, and Sundays through October 2021, with timed entry, from 11am-5pm at Pier 16 (Fulton and South Streets).

 Activities for the 2021 Season in addition to Seaport Museum Open Days also include free printing demonstrations at Bowne & Co., free tours of the 1908 lightship Ambrose, and a free outdoor exhibition on Pier 16; plus rides on 1930 tugboat W. O. Decker are now available for purchase.
-Sailing excursions on 1885 schooner Pioneer will be announced throughout the summer.
+Sailing excursions on 1885 schooner Pioneer will be announced later this season.

 Free Wavertree Visits